 How can I join Club Soda?

 Anyone can join Club Soda.
-There are lots of ways to get involved, and the best way to find out how is to sign up to our email newsletter.
+You can find out more about our membership here.
+There are many other ways to get involved too, and the best way to find out about them all is to sign up to our email newsletter.

 How is Club Soda funded?